 Bishop Johanan-Mariam Cazenave’s Preface for the Book The Valtorta Enigma

 Bishop Johanan-Mariam Cazenave, the Secretary of the Syrian-French Synod, wrote a preface for Jean-François Lavère’s 339-page book entitled (in Italian) L’Enigma Valtorta (The Valtorta Enigma), (in French) L´énigme Valtorta, Une Vie de Jésus Romancée?
 (The Valtorta Enigma, a Fictionalized Life of Jesus?), and (in German) Das Rätsel Valtorta: Das Leben Jesu in Romanform?.
 Jean-François Lavère’s book was released in June 2012.
-An English translation of this work is currently underway.
+The English translation of this book has been completed and is available as a free download here: The Valtorta Enigma: A Fictionalized Life of Jesus? by Jean-François Lavère (Official English Translation).

 An English translation of the bishop’s preface is given in its entirety below.
 A PDF of this preface can also be downloaded here: Preface to L’Énigme Valtorta (The Valtorta Enigma).